accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-The most comprehensive test is a playback test using a screen reader.
+The most comprehensive test is a rendering test using a screen reader.
 All the elements to be evaluated, if present, are rendered by the screen readers.
 Other tests with other assistive technologies may be necessary to ensure compatibility.
 Several more or less comprehensive evaluation methods are described below.

 Several methods are available for iOS, but only the test with VoiceOver enables all the elements required by the criterion to be evaluated.

 What's more, as with the web, there is no technical documentation to describe how it works and the expected implementations (for example, for modal windows or sliders).
 In the absence of such documentation, in order to evaluate this type of component as accurately as possible, it is still advisable to approach
-- what is described in [the ARIA specification for design models](https://www.w3.org/TR/wai-aria-practices-1.1/);
+- what is described in [the ARIA specification for design patterns](https://www.w3.org/TR/wai-aria-practices-1.1/);
 - the [documentation from publishers of platforms dedicated to developers](methodologie.md#editor-resources).

 ###### iOS with VoiceOver